You can listen to the article.

 Computer model of humour

 It suggests that when we realise the first interpretation of events is wrong, the brain acts to delete it from consciousness, and that purge causes the muscular contractions of laughter.
 That theory falls down when we consider slap-stick.
 The social norms that are being broken are not deleted; they remain.
 It also fails to account for the fact that laughter is mood and context-based.
-People will laugh more when they see a live comedy show than when sitting watching the same comedy alone on television.
+People will laugh more when they see a live comedy show than when sitting and watching the same comedy alone on television.

 Benign violation theory